titinko/utsu/README.md

 ### The reliable way--a JAR file

 For Mac, Windows, Linux:
-First, you'll need to make sure you computer runs Java.
+First, you'll need to make sure your computer runs Java.
 You can download the latest Java engine [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ![Here's what the download page should look like.](images/java_screenshot.png) You'll need Java 8, not Java 7 or Java 9, and you'll want a JRE, not a JDK.